 Cryptology

 To understand all information presented in the thesis user should at the begging realise what the cryptology is about.
 Cryptology is a branch of science very closely connected with mathematics.
-Cryptology is generally related with the data the process of data manipulation which main purpose is to hide its true content from unwanted users.
+Cryptology is generally related with the data, the process of data manipulation which main purpose is to hide its true content from unwanted users.
 This data manipulation is a cipher – way of changing a plain text into another text, which should look like nonsense for people we want to hide information from.
 We can consider a cipher as an algorithm, set of steps which must be performed in order to change a text into a secret and secured information.
 The most important part of the cipher is a key.
 The key is usually a string of letters which enables receiver to retrieve the plain text from cryptogram.
 It must be remembered that there are two main types of keys and as a result two sorts of cryptosystems: symmetric and asymmetric.
 There are also two expletive and competing parts of cryptology: cryptography and cryptanalysis.
 The first part is responsible for hiding and securing information and the second one breaks the cryptogram and retrieves plain text.
-Cryptology is very broad topic It is not only about ciphering data and cracking them, it covers also random key generation, key exchange protocols, digital and electronic signatures.
+Cryptology is very broad topic.
+It is not only about ciphering data and cracking them, it covers also random key generation, key exchange protocols, digital and electronic signatures.
 We can state that the cryptology takes its roots in ancient Rome.
 All historical resources state that Roman army as a first tried to hide the meaning of the important military orders from the enemies.
 Roman were using cipher which name came from currently ruling dictator, one of the most important people from whole history Gaius Julius Caesar.
 At the same time the opponent and complementary part of cryptology – cryptanalysis was born.
 Since that times both branches of this science were developing alongside.
 One influenced the other and vice versa.
 People were creating more complex and providing higher level of safety cryptography methods.
 There were created two types of ciphers substitution in which every character from the plaintext is replaced by ciphertext character according to the fixed rule – key.
 Another type of cryptosystem is known as a transposition cipher where used in the plain text characters are changing their positions within a ciphertext.
 All mentioned above ciphers belong to one family of cryptosystems – symmetric cryptosystems.
 Symmetric cryptosystem uses just one key in both processes: encryption and decryption.
 It has got advantages as well as few major drawbacks.
 The biggest one is that both sender and receiver of encrypted message are obliged to state the key before transmission of the messages.
 These cryptosystems have no protection in the case when attacker somehow steals the secret key.